 So how do you ensure you stay comfortable on the slopes?

 Your ultimate comfort will come from staying dry, warm and protected from the wind.
 The most common mistake amongst holiday-makers is thinking that a thick jacket will do the job without considering how waterproof it is or whether it has good insulation.
 Some skiers think that with a good jacket, it doesn’t really matter what you wear underneath.
 Remember, the three layers we have talked about all complement each other therefore if one of the layers is not doing its job the system won’t be effective (for example, a cotton t-shirt can quickly become damp making you cold).
-For maximum comfort, dress according to the outdoor temperature and weather conditions and according the level of exertion you expect to put into your skiing or snowboarding.
+For maximum comfort, dress according to the outdoor temperature and weather conditions as well as the level of exertion you expect to put into your skiing or snowboarding.
+Beginner skiers and snowboarder generally get warmer than experienced skiers who ski more ‘economically’ in terms of the energy they use.

 How can Oxygene help?